CompEng0001/mdbook-qr/README.md

 circle = true
 ```

-Then, in any chapter Markdown file, add the marker:
+Then, in any Markdown file:

 ```md
 {{QR_CODE}}
 ```

-On build, it becomes:
+During the build, this is replaced with:

 ```html
 <img src="./qr.png" alt="QR code" style="width:256px;height:256px;" loading="eager">